w0whitaker/wwdev/src/posts/epg-post.md

 #### The `init()` function

 {% assign dom_content_vs_load = "It would also be possible to add this event listener to the `document` object, and listen for the `'DOMContentLoaded'` event, which fires as soon as the HTML is loaded.
 The `'load'` event, on the other hand, waits until _all_ of the page's resources have loaded.
 Given that this is a pretty minimal app, perhaps it doesn't make much difference which one is used.
-I've opted to use the `'load'` event, figuring that if for some reason the CSS were delayed, for example, it wouldn't make much sense for the user to start clicking things." %}
+I've opted to use the `'load'` event, figuring that if for some reason the CSS were delayed, for example, it wouldn't make much sense for the user to start clicking things." | md %}
 The code for the app's behavior will be wrapped in a function, which will be called once the page has {% footnoteref "dom-content-vs-load" dom_content_vs_load %}loaded{% endfootnoteref %}.

 ```javascript